nuprl/website/blog/_src/posts/2022-01-06-introducing-visr-md.md

 # Making a new VISr

 The `defvisr` form creates a VISr type.
-This form introduced two methods:
+This form expects two methods:

-1. a `render` method that runs as code is edited
+1. a `render` method that provides visualization and interaction when code is edited, and
 2. an `elaborate`/`elaborate-fn` method that gives the VISr compile-time and run-time semantics.